malaise/ada/README.txt

 Some programs depend on anchor:XPCRE[] PCRE (Perl Compatible Regular Expressions) and work with version 7.8 or above (8.35 is OK), or PCRE2 (10.00 or above), and require the corresponding PCRE developpement package.
-The default is PCRE2 and can be changed by setting PCRE environment variable.

 Some programs depend on libssl for EVP digest.